gzbasement/ground-zero/photos.md

 # Photos
-These are photos from our events from over the years!
+These are photos from our events over the years!

 ## Slow Six and Lymbyc Systym